Code-the-Dream-School/python-200/assignments/06_AI_augmentation.md

 This is the kind of project you might build in a real job.
 A business has a folder of internal documents and wants an AI assistant that can answer questions without reading every file manually — and without the AI making things up.
 By the end of this project, you will have built that system from scratch.

-The Groundwork documents are in `assignments_06/resources/groundwork_docs/`.
+The Groundwork documents are in `lessons/06_AI_augmentation/resources/groundwork_docs` (link [here](lessons/06_AI_augmentation/resources/groundwork_docs)).
 Read through them before writing any code.
 Understanding your data before you start coding will save you time — this is the same principle as the pre-preprocessing step from Week 1.

 Place all your code in `assignments_06/project_06.py`.